B2B Sales and Marketing: How a staffing company gained 242 qualified leads in just three months in a new market

 What she didn’t have were the prospects for her team to talk to, and they had neither the time nor know-how to obtain them.
 Inspired by a MarketingSherpa article, she decided to outsource a lead generation company to generate leads they could close.

-In 90 days through teleprospecting, TERRA Staffing had 242 qualified leads, 27 appointments, and closed three deals.
+In 90 days through teleprospecting and sales development reps, TERRA Staffing had 242 qualified leads, 27 appointments, and closed three deals.
 This more than paid for its investment.
 Most importantly, the staffing company established a predictable sales engine through the following:

-Measurement.
 The first priority was to establish a benchmark to measure the team’s progress.
-After analyzing the Portland marketplace, the team determined:
+After analyzing the Portland marketplace, the team determined